 A reliable, durable torch is an essential tool, whether it’s kept at home in the case of a power cut or kept on hand for nightly dog walks.
 A bright LED torch can bring a big sense of security for some people, so it’s worth getting one you can trust.

-The best LED torches tend to be brighter than traditional torches.
-Plus, as they’re more energy efficient, they’re a more popular choice.
+These modern torches tend to be brighter than traditional models.
+Plus, as they’re more energy efficient, they’re a very popular choice.
 LED torches are available in a range of sizes and offer lots of features that might suit you.

 So, if you’re considering purchasing an LED torch but you’re not sure what to look out for, here are some things to consider: